Your bag

 Pack light if you're spending the night on the boat!
 The rooms on the boats aren't large so if you bring a large suitcase you may not even be able to open it in your room.

 Pack swimwear for snorkelling (and a rashguard if you're sensitive to the cold), sea sickness pills if you're prone to motion sickness, and hiking sandals or sneakers (as you'll need grip for the Padar trek).
+If you're a light sleeper you may find the boat generator noisy so pack ear plugs!

 What should I pack?